-Members of the Papaver genus can reach from 20 to 90 cm in height and are grown as hardy annuals, biennials and perennials in the garden.
+Members of the Papaver plant genus can reach from 20 to 90 cm (8 to 36 inches) in height.

 Papaver rhoeas - Common Poppy by Anemoneprojectors.

 Papaver orientale (note spelling: not Papaver oriental or orientalis) - Oriental Poppies by Amandabhslater.

 Papaver nudicaule - Icelandic poppies by Kimon Berlin.